 Another ill effect of reduced wildfires is that shrubs and trees encroach into meadows and prairies unchecked, and native plants suffer the consequences of competing for space and receiving less light under these taller plants.
 Many native species face extinction due to this phenomenon, but restoration efforts could save them.

-The restoration team is studying the presence of wildlife at Cape Vizcaino.
-Of particular interest are threatened and endangered animal species, like spotted owls and a small, elusive bird called the marbled murrelet.
+The restoration team is also monitoring the site for threatened and endangered animal species, like spotted owls and a small, elusive bird called the marbled murrelet.
 Protecting and enhancing the habitat of imperiled wildlife is always a top priority of the League’s redwood forest management plans.

 Restoration can also mean deciding what to do with existing infrastructure-this can often mean a defunct mill, sheds, roads or houses.
 At Cape Vizcaino, the future of such structures is currently being assessed-perhaps they could be revitalized and repurposed for recreational, maintenance or research facilities, or it might be best to dismantle them and let nature reclaim that space.

 All of these efforts are orchestrated to help the redwood forest at Cape Vizcaino to reach the old-growth stage once more.
 With careful management the forest will be healthy and resplendent, with mighty trees on and among which endangered wildlife can live, and where human visitors can find peace and inspiration.